Wandsworth Demons: History

-Living in Clapham in 1990, Sean Angle and Craig Stephens, sourced a list of names in the area and held the first training session on 14 February, and the club was born.
-The club went on to win the inaugural season despite being regarded as underdogs in the Grand Final, beating Earl's Court by two points.
+London, January 1990.
+Ex Nth Melb U19s/Reserves player (late '70s), Steve Poulsen was pronounced the first coach/manager of the Wandsworth FC by fellow BARFL committee man, a co founder of BARFL John Jelley (journalist).
+Fellow Tasmanian Craig Stephens (a solicitor), responded to an invite from Poulsen (BARFL/London Hawks) to attend the Lansdowne Club in Mayfair.
+Concentrating on the London Hawks, LH co founder Poulsen decided to hand Stephens an extensive players list and the job of club manager & the club was born.
+Stephens then held the first training session with Sean Angle on 14 Feb '90.
+The club won the first inaugural Grand Final, beating Earl's Court by just two points.

-As the league was formed on the basis of promoting Australian Rules Football overseas, not just as a recreational outlet for itinerant travellers, the rules stipulated that 50% of the team had to be British.
+As the league was formed on the basis of promoting Australian Football overseas, not just as a recreational outlet for itinerant travellers, BARFL rules stipulated that 50% of the team had to be British.
 The club now fields the highest number of players picked from the London league to represent their country in the Great Britain Bulldogs.

 With the number of Australians looking to play in London increasing, in 1998 Martin Tunley and Sam Percy devised the idea of starting a second team, the Clapham Demons.
 The West London Wildcats followed suit in 2000, and the year after that the rules for the London Conference division were forged.
 North London, Wimbledon and the Gryphons subsequently entered second sides as well.
 In 2001 the Demons and Wildcats fielded three teams for the season.